nicothyun/nicothyun.github.io/_posts/2024-03-28-paragons-awakening.md

 ## Results

 Over the course of a week, from March 18 to March 28, we posted a steady stream of tournament-related content totalling <b>220,000 views</b> at a social engagement rate of 40%.
+Paragons Awakening hit an ATH record for Parallel TCG’s esport tournaments’ streams and views.

 There was a cap of 64 tournament participants, which was filled up by the first hour.
 The number of tournament participants increased to 128 players to accommodate the gamers’ demands.